 5. Issues with your router

 Solution: The simplest thing you can do is restart the router using the power button.
-If the problem is still there, you can opt for resetting the router to factory settings.
-Resetting a router is not easy as it sounds, doesn’t take the matter in your hands if you don’t know what you’re doing.
+If the problem is still there, you can reset the router to factory settings.
+Resetting a router is not easy as it sounds, don’t take the matter into your hands if you don’t know what you’re doing.
 Call your ISP’s customer support to help you out.